Working Groups

 We aim to provide a space for postdocs to expand their professional network, meet potential future employers, and engage in interdisciplinary learning.

-Therefore, the Annual Conference Working Group’s main objective is to plan and execute the first Germany-wide Postdoc conference in 2025/2026
+Therefore, the Annual Conference Working Group’s main objective is to plan and execute the second Germany-wide Postdoc conference in 2027.

 Dr. Laimdota Zizmare